 - Tendons Structure

 Healthy bones require a perfect recipe of constant renewal.
-If one thing is off, you’re at risk for osteoporosis, brittle bones, bone fragility, or other clinical disorders.
+If one thing is off, you’re at risk for bone loss, brittle bones, bone fragility, or other clinical disorders.
 Collagen plays an important role in bone health.
 Without the proper amount of collagen, the formation of new bone is nearly impossible.

 Bonus: You can easily get chicken feet from your local grocery store or butcher for near pennies on the dollar.
 Ask your butcher to de-claw them and remove calluses (yes, chicken have calluses on their feet).